dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/getting-started/clone-repo.md

 ---
-title: '1.
-Clone the repo'
+title: 'Clone the repo'
-order: 0
+order: 1
 ---

 import InlineImg from 'dnb-design-system-portal/src/shared/tags/Img' import { Hr } from '@dnb/eufemia/src'

-## 1. Get the repo on your local computer
+## Get the repo on your local computer

 - **Clone** the repo if you have commit access,